russell-xu/2020-08-14-Javascript-homework/README.md

 ### Click the + button on the upper right to open a window
 ![](/picture/3-1.png)
 ![](/picture/3-2.png)
-### After entering the data, press OK to add the data
+### After entering the data, press 確定 to add the data
 ![](/picture/4-1.png)
 ![](/picture/4-2.png)
 ![](/picture/4-3.png)